Gut directed hypnotherapy is life changing

 The Bottom line?

-If your digestive system feels like it is in a constant state of heightened sensitivity, gut-directed hypnotherapy may be a valuable addition to your management plan.
-The fact is:
+If your digestive system feels like it is in a state of heightened sensitivity, gut-directed hypnotherapy can be a valuable addition to your management plan.

 • You don’t have to focus solely on dietary restrictions.